Wiilly-i-am/R6-Downloader/README.md

 - [ ] Sln update

 Please make an issue if you have any faults.

+This Downloader WILL be updated soon, i just have no time spare at the moment. if you have any requests Open an issue.

 This HotFix fixes the bug where it Keeps asking you to update Windows App Runtime 1.5 When you update this it still asks you to update it:
 ![Screenshot_2025-01-06_173003](https://github.com/user-attachments/assets/b2e4c279-4da6-4d5b-bc09-881b376e4a76)